Exploring Jamaica: 007 Action at James Bond Island, Luminous Lagoon, Nine Mile (Bob Marley) & Ocho Rios Adventure

 The boardwalk through Jamaica's liquid jungle Island Swamp Safari Village - where every step could be interesting |

-The swamps teem with wildlife.
-Bird species, reptiles like crocodiles and iguanas, mammals like raccoons.
-Maybe even the Jamaican hutia or introduced mongoose.
+The facility teems with wildlife.
+In addition to native reptiles like crocodiles and iguanas, the zoo houses mammals like raccoons.
+You might even see the Jamaican hutia or introduced mongoose.
 The hutia is a rodent that looks like it can't decide between being a rat or a guinea pig.

 |